State University of New York at Purchase: Conservatory of Music

 Purchase College's Conservatory of Music houses the college's bachelor's and master's programs in music.
 Undergraduates may study classical music instrumentation with a concentration in one of several types of instruments; voice and opera; classical composition; jazz; studio composition; or studio production.
 The Conservatory of Music also offers master's programs in all of these areas, except studio production.
 The enrollment in the conservatory is limited to 400 undergraduate and graduate students.
 It is one of the few conservatories in the United States that produces full opera productions predominately for undergraduates.
 The conservatory's Music Building has two recital halls, 75 practice rooms, 80 Steinway & Sons pianos, and professional recording studios.

 The Purchase Opera, the school's student opera company, was founded in 1998 and has won nine first-place honors from the National Opera Association.
 During the 2012–13 season, the opera won first place in the National Opera Association's Division II for its production of Die Fledermaus and second place in Division III for its production of Hansel and Gretel.

 The Purchase Jazz Orchestra is a 17-piece big band composed of students from the conservatory's jazz studies program.
 Each year the orchestra performs at jazz venues such as Blue Note Jazz Club and Dizzy's in New York City.

 Conservatory of Theatre Arts

 The Conservatory of Theatre Arts confers three undergraduate degrees: acting; theatre design/technology; and theatre and performance.
 The conservatory is among the top theatre schools in the nation, according to the Princeton Review.
-The conservatory was ranked 10 in Hollywood Reporter's list of World’s Best Drama Schools in 2014.
 It has a total enrollment of around 400 students.